-Self-Care and Family Support
+Self-care and Family Support

 One of the key points that emerged from the data and literature was the importance of "self-care, mental and emotional well-being, and safety".
-Managers at Eskom prioritized the mental and emotional health of their Team as well as their own.
+Managers at Eskom prioritised the mental and emotional health of their Team as well as their own.
 Further to this, focus on the safety of the team members was critical as well.

-Respondent 41 states the importance of "family support during tough times and focus more on personal safety, self-management and personal discipline are key and very important".
+Respondent 41 states the importance of

+"Family support during tough times and focus more on personal safety, selfmanagement and personal discipline are key and very important."

-Similar sentiments were expressed by Respondent 56 and Respondent 20, further high-lighting safety and well-being and the importance of staff to the organization "Focus of safety and well-being of staff.
-Your staff is your assets".
+Similar sentiments were expressed by Respondent 56 and Respondent 20, further highlighting safety and well-being and the importance of staff to the organisation,

+"Focus of safety and well-being of staff.
+Your staffs are your assets."

 Change is inevitable, and how managers and leaders respond to the changes will determine if the organisation succeeds or fails.
 As Respondent 49 states,

-"Our History can be an impediment to our progress if we ONLY depend on it as radar for our future," with Respondent 48 highlighting that "Change is constant and the importance to constantly learn, unlearn and relearn as we adapt to new situations".
+"Our History can be an impediment to our progress if we ONLY depend on it as a radar for our future," with Respondent 48 highlighting that "Change is constant and the importance to constantly learn, unlearn and relearn as we adapt to new situations".
 Thus, "teamwork, collaboration and creative, strategic thinking sessions are important.
 Remove complacency in thinking and actions.
-Covid-19 has proven that mind-sets operating on archaic models will not suffice.
+Covid has proven that mindsets operating on archaic models will not suffice.
 Innovation, creativity and proactive strategic critical thinking are essential" (Respondent 65).